-The DS8910F Rack Mounted storage system can be integrated into an IBM Z or IBM LinuxONE, or another standard 19-inch wide rack that conforms to EIA 310D specifications to take advantage of the DS8910F advanced features while limiting datacenter footprint and power infrastructure requirements.
-This modular rack-mountable enterprise storage system features 8-core processors and supports one High Performance Flash Enclosure Gen2 pair with the IBM Z or IBM LinuxONE installation, or up to two High Performance Flash Enclosure Gen2 pair with the standard 19-inch wide rack installation, with up to 96 Flash Tier 0, Flash Tier 1, or Flash Tier 2 drives.
+The DS8910F Rack Mounted storage system can be integrated into an IBM Z model ZR1 or IBM LinuxONE Rockhopper II model LR1, or another standard 19-inch wide rack that conforms to EIA 310D specifications to take advantage of the DS8910F advanced features while limiting datacenter footprint and power infrastructure requirements.
+This modular rack-mountable enterprise storage system features 8-core processors and supports one High Performance Flash Enclosure Gen2 pair with the model ZR1 or LR1 installation, or up to two High Performance Flash Enclosure Gen2 pair with the standard 19-inch wide rack installation, with up to 96 Flash Tier 0, Flash Tier 1, or Flash Tier 2 drives.
 The modular system contains processor nodes, an I/O Enclosure, High Performance Flash Enclosures Gen2, and a Management Enclosure (which includes the HMCs, Ethernet Switches, and RPCs).
 The HMCs are small form factor computers.
 The DS8910F Rack Mounted storage system requires a minimum of 15U contiguous rack space.